Sheikh Rashid brought to Islamabad court after late-night arrest

 In remarks quoted by BBC Urdu, Ahmed claimed that around 300 to 400 policemen barged into his house, thrashed staffers, and forcibly took him away.

 He alleged that some [personnel] used ladders to enter his house.
-He went on to say that he had been arrested despite getting relief from the Islamabad High Court.
+He went on to say that he had been arrested despite getting relief from the Islamabad High Court (IHC).

 The AML leader vowed to challenge his arrest in court.